day8/re-frame/docs/FAQs/DoINeedReFrame.md

 ### Some Choices Made By re-frame

+1. Events are cardinal.
+Nothing happens without an event.
-1. Events as data  (which means they are loggable, and can be queued, etc)
+2. Events as data  (which means they are loggable, and can be queued, etc)
-2. Events are handled async  (A critical decision.
+3. Events are handled async  (A critical decision.
 Engineered to avoid core.async problems!)
-3. For efficiency, subscriptions (reactions) should be layered and de-duplicated
+4. For efficiency, subscriptions (reactions) should be layered and de-duplicated
-4. Views are never imperative or side effecting
+5. Views are never imperative or side effecting
-4. Unidirectional data flow only, ever
+6. Unidirectional data flow only, ever
-5. Interceptors over middleware.
+7. Interceptors over middleware.
 Provide cross cutting concerns like logging and debugging.
-6. Event handlers capture control and contain key code.
+8. Event handlers capture control and contain key code.
 Ensure purity via coeffects and effects.
-7. State is stored in one place and is committed-to transactionally.
+9. State is stored in one place and is committed-to transactionally, never piecemeal.

 Hmm.
 I feel like I'm missing a couple, but that's certainly an indicative list.